HILDE MARSTRANDER IS A NORWEGIAN ARTIST, ILLUSTRATOR, AND EX-FASHION JOURNALIST.

 HILDE: – Yes, I think we do.
 But I know this is not true for everyone.
 The problem with the society as a whole today is that most people don’t have the extra resources to engage in global affairs, the environment, animal care, gender equality, race, ethnicity, freedom of religion, etc.

 ” The best way to save the human race, and the earth, would undoubtedly be to go back to the rural ways of our ancestors, move out in the countryside, live off the land, be self-sufficient, make our own houses, clothes, tools.
 Minimize, not maximize.”

 DT500ZINE: – What inspires you in Oslo?

 HILDE: – Oslo is my hometown, and I am inspired by both my past, present and views of things to come.
-Oslo has a vibrant cultural scene, including art, architecture, music, dance, literature, poetry, theater, stage, street markets, food, and people.
-I love the fact that Oslo has transformed from a narrow-minded little puddle into an open and international hot-pot, where there is room for most; different opinions, styles, taste and preferences.
+Oslo has a vibrant cultural scene, including art, architecture, music, dance, literature, poetry, theatre, stage, street markets, food, and people.
+I love the fact that Oslo has transformed from a narrow-minded little puddle into an open and international hot-pot, where there is room for most; different opinions, styles, taste, and preferences.

 DT500ZINE: – ha-ha, any inspirational tip?